apify/apify-docs/content/academy/become_an_apify_expert/solutions/actor_building.md

 ## [](#quiz-answers) Quiz answers 📝

-- When using Puppeteer or Playwright, how can you still use jQuery with the SDK?
+**Q: When using Puppeteer or Playwright, how can you still use jQuery with the SDK?**

-There are two ways.
+_A:_ There are two ways.
 You can either use the [injectJQuery](https://sdk.apify.com/docs/api/puppeteer#puppeteerinjectjquerypage) utility function which will enable you to use jQuery inside of `page.evalute()`, or you can use Cheerio to load the page's content like this:

 ```JavaScript
 const $ = cheerio.load(await page.content());